-International exposure-I believe that both the local nature of land law in Israel and its socio-economic importance justifies the investment of significant resources in the research of its local regulation.
-The Committee for the Evaluation of Law Study Programs in Israel (CHE 2015) has recently stated in its general evaluation report that "Because law represents a variety of choices and commitments of a given culture and society, there is an inescapably local aspect to legal regulation and, most importantly, to scholarship on legal regulation".
+International exposure-I believe that both the local nature of land law in Israel and its socioeconomic importance justifies the investment of significant resources in research on local regulation.
+The Committee for the Evaluation of Law Study Programs in Israel (CHE 2015) has recently stated in its general evaluation report that "Because law represents a variety of choices and commitments of a given culture and society, there is an inescapably local aspect to legal regulation and, most importantly, to scholarship on legal regulation."
 The committee recommended to give "respect and encouragement" to those who decide to contribute to Israeli law.
-In particular, the honorable committee members were at the opinion that "Israeli property law, with its unique history, raises a variety of issues that should be of interest to property scholars everywhere".
+In particular, the honorable committee members were of the opinion that "Israeli property law, with its unique history, raises a variety of issues that should be of interest to property scholars everywhere."
 I share this opinion.
-There is great importance in exposing Israeli land law in all aspects to the international academic community and I consistently and systematically spare no effort to achieve this outcome.
-The achievement of this task involves considerable objective difficulties such as the focus of the international academic community on global, theoretical or sometimes American aspects of law.
-In this context, I consider it as a special and great success to publish papers in respectable peer review journals with regard to very controversial aspects of Israeli land law such as expropriation law, the issue of discrimination against women regarding inheritance, land laws in the West Bank and the implication of the Americanization of legal education on Israel's land law.
+There is great importance in exposing Israeli land law in all its aspects to the international academic community, and I consistently and systematically spare no effort to achieve this outcome.
+The achievement of this task involves considerable objective difficulties such as the focus of the international academic community on global, theoretical, or sometimes American aspects of law.
+In this context, I consider it a special and great success to publish papers in respected peer-reviewed journals regarding very controversial aspects of Israeli land law such as expropriation law, the issue of discrimination against women regarding inheritance, land laws in the West Bank, and the implications of the Americanization of legal education on Israel's land law.

-In the coming years I intend to focus my research effort on two key channels: First, I intend to open up international readers a wider window to understanding the complexities of Israel's land system within a book that offers in-depth analysis of the Israeli land system and the way it reflects Israel's self-identity complexities.
-Secondly, I am working on comparing property law and equitable rights in indigenous and nomadic societies trying to analyze to what extent those systems differ from one another, and to what extent do they share common universal characteristics.
+In the coming years, I intend to focus my research on two key channels: First, I intend to open a wider window for international readers who wish to understand the complexities of Israel's land system with a book that offers in-depth analysis of the Israeli land system and the way it reflects the complexities of Israel's self-identity.
+Second, I am working on comparing property law and equitable rights in indigenous and nomadic societies, analyzing to what extent those systems differ from one another and to what extent they share universal characteristics.